 Antibody testing is completed by using a blood sample to analyze a patient for antibodies from a previous COVID-19 infection.
 Antibodies help providers indicate if a patient had COVID-19 previously and developed resistance to the virus.
 An antibody test is useful for patients that didn’t develop symptoms, potentially came into contact with an infected patient, and are reasonably healthy.

 Swab testing is done by collecting a sample from the patient through a cotton swab inserted into the nasal passages or throat.
 The swab test for COVID-19 is useful for patients that are symptomatic, had contact with someone with a known COVID-19 infection, and traveled within the last two weeks.
 Swab testing helps patients determine if they have an active infection while antibody testing detects a previous infection of COVID-19.

 How COVID-19 Antibody Testing Works at Instant Urgent Care

 The current policies at Instant Urgent Care are in line with the California Department of Public Health procedures for COVID-19 testing.
 Pre-screenings, telemedicine consults, and specialized physical visit policies help to ensure we are providing COVID-19 tests that are also safe and limit the spread of infection.

 Evaluate symptoms and telemedicine pre-screenings

-- On the day of your exam, the staff at Instant Urgent Care will review your risks and, if necessary, take safety precautions like speciality isolation in an examination room.
-Our staff also follows physical separation rules, regularly disinfects waiting areas and exam rooms, and prioritizes high-risk patients.
+- On the day & time of your test, Instant Urgent Care providers will review your risks and initiate safety procedures such as speciality isolation in an exam room if necessary.
+Additionally, our staff incorporates physical distancing policies, frequent disinfection within waiting rooms and exam rooms, and triage for high risk patients.